 - Inclusion of copper makes mattress cleaner, cooler, and more supportive

-Bear designs their mattresses with athletes in mind, and put a large emphasis on “recovery” while you sleep.
-They use state-of-the-art sleep technology, including Celliant® fabric, to promote a better night’s sleep.
+Bear designs their mattresses with athletes in mind and uses state-of-the-art sleep technology, including Celliant® fabric, to promote a better night’s sleep.
 They market their mattresses towards those who are active because they’re engineered to foster healthy sleep and alleviate aches and pains.
-We recommend this mattress to those who frequently experience aches and pains in the mornings, or those who struggle to get a good night’s sleep due to uncomfortable tossing and turning.
+We also recommend this mattress to those who frequently experience aches and pains in the mornings or those who struggle to get a good night’s sleep due to uncomfortable tossing and turning.

 Let’s talk about the layers of this bed: